-More information: Check taxi times here
+More information: Check transport times here

 Cost: $118-120 for the entire vehicle

-If you’re looking for a convenient way for your entire group to get to Pai, hiring a private taxi could also be an option.
+If you’re looking for a convenient way for your entire group to get to Pai, hiring a private car could also be an option.
 The perks of traveling via private car is that you can leave whatever time you want.
 There are even taxis that you can book from the airport that can take you straight to Pai.

 This is obviously the most comfortable option but can get a little bit pricey.
 However, if you are traveling with a group, it isn’t too bad.